joeromero/docs/content/cartodb_js/cartodb_js.md

 ### Using CartoDB visualizations in your webpage

-There are two ways to include a visualization you have made using the CartoDB UI in your webpage.
+There are two ways to include a visualization you made using the CartoDB UI in your webpage.
+You can either create a visualization from scratch, or you can add CartoDB layers to an existing map.

 #### Create a visualization from scratch

 This is the easiest way to quickly get a CartoDB map onto your webpage.
-Use this when there is no map in you application and you want to add the visualization to hack over it.
+Use this when there is no map in your application and you want to add a map visualization.
 With this method, CartoDB.js handles all the details of loading a map interface, basemap, and your CartoDB visualization.

 You can start by giving cartodb.js the DIV ID from your HTML where you want to place your map, and the viz.json URL of your visualization, which you can get from the publish window.
+Check it out below.

 #### SIMPLEST WAY TO ADD YOUR MAP TO A WEBPAGE EVER!